 - Add all the remaining ingredients, bring to a boil and simmer, partially covered, for 30 minutes or until the potatoes and carrots are tender.

-- Serve immediately or keep leftovers in an airtight container in the fridge for 5-7 days.
+- Keep leftovers in an airtight container in the fridge for 5-7 days or in the freezer for up to 6 months.

 - Serving Size: 1/6 of the recipe